creatorofsomethingthatisgood/Ultra-god-mode/README.md

  2. Run the con_for_windows or if you are on linux run the con_for_linux
  3. You have Ddos scripts, an ad blocker a optimizer only for ubuntu and a harmless virus.

-This is a fun thing go watch me on youtube @fikawarriors.

 This will recive updates forever with LTS coming soon!
 Edit: It is out
 Disclaimer: I will not be responsible for any damages.